Battle of Changsha (1941): Chinese attack towards Yichang

-In view of the desperate situation of the defenders in Dongshan Temple, Suzuki's 2nd battalion of the 65th infantry regiment were dispatched to the east.
-On the way there on October 8, the battalion encountered stubborn resistance from the 5th division near Tumenya.
+In view of the desperate situation of the defenders in Dongshan Temple, Suzuki's 2nd Battalion of the 65th Infantry Regiment were dispatched to the east.
+On the way there on October 8, the battalion encountered stubborn resistance from the 5th Division near Tumenya.
 It decided to take a detour to avoid unnecessary battles and to reach Yichang as fast as possible.
 However, the dispatch of Suzuki's battalion left Yaqueling vulnerable.
-On October 8, the 77th division of the 73rd corps took the opportunity and attacked Yaqueling, and the 103rd brigade was caught in a bitter battle.
-With the help of the 2nd battalion of the 15th independent artillery regiment, the situation improved for the Japanese brigade.
-From October 9 until October 10 at the Dangyang-Yaqueling-Yichang highway, the Chinese 6th division damaged eighteen roads and severed four kilometers of electric wires.
+On October 8, the 77th Division of the 73rd Corps took the opportunity and attacked Yaqueling, and the 103rd Brigade was caught in a bitter battle.
+With the help of the 2nd Battalion of the 15th Independent Artillery Regiment, the situation improved for the Japanese brigade.
+From October 9 until October 10 at the Dangyang-Yaqueling-Yichang highway, the Chinese 6th Division damaged eighteen roads and severed four kilometers of electric wires.

-On the early morning of October 9, the 9th division launched another assault at Dongshan Temple with the strength of one battalion, aiming directly at the junction between the weapons maintenance unit and the administrative services squad.
-They quickly broke through the position of the 2nd platoon at the left flank of the weapons maintenance unit.
+On the early morning of October 9, the 9th Division launched another assault at Dongshan Temple with the strength of one battalion, aiming directly at the junction between the weapons maintenance unit and the administrative services squad.
+They quickly broke through the position of the 2nd Platoon at the left flank of the weapons maintenance unit.
 In the ensuing hand-to-hand combat, warrant officer Sato was killed.
 Taking advantage of the victory, the Chinese army rushed into the left flank of the Japanese army in the temple.
 Acting commander Second Lieutenant Takahashi led his squad to counterattack the Chinese army but was wounded.
-Hearing about the break-through, the division immediately sent Suzuki's battalion which had just arrived to join the battle.
-Soon, the Chinese army rushed into the position of the 1st platoon.
-Second Lieutenant Sato led half of his platoon to bravely counterattack the enemy at the 2nd platoon's position, but was killed in action.
+Hearing about the breakthrough, the division immediately sent Suzuki's battalion which had just arrived to join the battle.
+Soon, the Chinese army rushed into the position of the 1st Platoon.
+Second Lieutenant Sato led half of his platoon to bravely counterattack the enemy at the 2nd Platoon's position, but was killed in action.
 At midnight, Suzuki's battalion advanced rapidly and counterattacked the attacking Chinese army.
 With the help of the rear artillery, the Japanese battalion was able to secure the position.
 After the Chinese army retreated, the battalion found that the corpses of the Chinese dead were shaped in a pyramid with the company commander at the front and his men behind him.
 In the company commander's diary written the previous day, he wrote about his unlimited trust he has for his men and his determination to recapture Yichang by tomorrow on the 10th.